wp-plugins/powerpress/readme.txt

 == 0.9.10 ==
 * Released on X/X/2009
 * Fixed code that detects media information when encountering redirects.
 Bug only affected users who did not have cURL configured in PHP.
+* Updated code for obtaining the uploads directory.
+* Added new Diagnostics page, diagnostics test checks if blog can obtain media information from media URLs, if you can ping iTunes, if you can upload podcast artwork and system information.
+Option also included to email the results to a specific address.
+* New Diagnostics page accessible via PowerPress > Tools > Diagnostics.

 = 0.9.9 =
 * Released on 9/12/2009